vbhv14/pyross/README.md

-## PyRoss: Infectious disease models in Python.
+## A forked Implementation of Pyross.